hannorein/rebound/README.md

   `integrator_leapfrog.c`
   `collisions_tree.c`

-  This example tests collision detection methon near box boundaries.
+  This example tests collision detection methods accros box boundaries.
+  There are four particles, one in each corner.
+To see the ghost boxes in OpenGL press `g` while the simulation is running.

 *  **examples/bouncing_string**